Development environment

 Instead of working inside the platform, you can work locally on your machine in the following ways:

-• Navigate to your repository in the Code Repositories application, then select Work locally in the top right corner of your screen to clone your repository.
+• Navigate to your repository in the Code Repositories application, then select Work locally in the top right corner of your screen to clone your repository and export the FOUNDRY_TOKEN to your local environment.

 The option to work locally from Code Repositories.